 "Are you alright?"
 I asked him when we were alone again.

 "Do you mind if I just go out and get some air?"

-My first post-epidural contract was just beginning.
+My first post-epidural contraction was just beginning.
 While it was certainly better than the ones I'd experienced before, there was still a lot of discomfort, but mercifully the unbearable back pain was greatly reduced.
 I simply started to repeat my baby's name in my head to get through it.